corda/corda-docs-portal/content/en/platform/corda/4.13/community/api-persistence.md

 The `PersistentState` subclass should be marked up as a JPA 2.1 *Entity* with a defined table name and having properties (in Kotlin, getters/setters in Java) annotated to map to the appropriate columns and SQL types.
-Additional entities can be included to model these properties where they are more complex, for example collections (Persisting Hierarchical Data), so the mapping does not have to be *flat*.
+Additional entities can be included to model these properties where they are more complex, for example collections (see [Persisting hierarchical data](#persisting-hierarchical-data)), so the mapping does not have to be *flat*.
 The `MappedSchema` constructor accepts a list of all JPA entity classes for that schema in the `MappedTypes` parameter.
-It must provide this list in order to initialise the ORM layer.
+It must provide this list in order to initialize the ORM layer.

 Several examples of entities and mappings are provided in the codebase, including `Cash.State` and `CommercialPaper.State`.
 For example, here’s the first version of the cash schema.

 {{< tabs name="tabs-1" >}}
-{{% tab name="kotlin" %}}
+{{% tab name="Kotlin" %}}
 ```kotlin
 package net.corda.finance.schemas